Astros vs. Mariners MLB Betting Odds, Trends & Prediction

 Astros vs. Mariners MLB Betting Trends

-Astros are 5-2 SU in their last 7 games on the road
+Astros are 17-6 SU in their last 23 games when playing as the underdog

 Astros vs. Mariners MLB BETTING PREDICTION

-Take the over.
-The over is 24-4 in the Astros’ last 28 games played on a Monday and is 9-3 in their last 11 road games when playing on a Monday.
-On the other side, the over is 12-4 in the Mariners’ last 16 games when facing an opponent from the American League, is 4-1 in their last five divisional games and is 8-3 in their last 11 contests when they’re listed as an underdog.
+Take the under.
+The under is 4-1 in the Astros’ last five games overall, is 12-5 in their last 17 road games and is 4-1 in their last five games when facing an opponent from the American League.
+On the other side, the under is 4-1 in the Mariners’ last five games, is 14-5 in their last 19 home games and is 12-5 in their last 17 games against an opponent from the American League.